 The first prohibits the placing on the market of acrylamide for grouting applications (Regulation (EU) No 366/2011).
 The second prohibits cadmium in jewellery, brazing fillers, and plastics (Regulation (EU) No 494/2011 with related Corrigendum OJ L 136/105).

-Article 67(3) of REACH provides that until 1 June 2013, an EU Member State may maintain any existing and more stringent restrictions in relation to Annex XVII on the manufacture, placing on the market or use of a substance, provided that those restrictions have been notified according to the Treaty.
+Article 67(3) of REACH provides that until 1 June 2013, an EU country may maintain any existing and more stringent restrictions in relation to Annex XVII on the manufacture, placing on the market or use of a substance, provided that those restrictions have been notified according to the treaty.
 The Commission had to compile and publish an inventory of these restrictions by 1 June 2009.
-Read the Communication from the Commission pursuant to Article 67(3) of Regulation (EC) No 1907/2006
+Read the Communication on Article 67(3) of Regulation (EC) No 1907/2006

 Restrictions concerning nickel are set out in entry 27 of Annex XVII to REACH.
-In order to monitor compliance with the restriction, specific analytical standards have been developed:
+To monitor compliance with the restriction, specific analytical standards have been developed

 A restriction proposal of four phthalates DEHP, BBP, DBP and DIBP in articles was prepared in 2016 by the European Chemicals Agency (ECHA) and Denmark.
-The assessment of the proposal by the two ECHA Committees confirmed an inadequately controlled risk to human health from the exposure to the four phthalates DEHP, BBP, DBP and DIBP in articles.
-The restriction proposal took into account the cumulative effects and combined exposure to these four phthalates from different articles.
+The assessment of the proposal by the 2 ECHA Committees confirmed an inadequately controlled risk to human health from the exposure to the 4 phthalates DEHP, BBP, DBP and DIBP in articles.
+The restriction proposal took into account the cumulative effects and combined exposure to these 4 phthalates from different articles.

 The restriction of the placing on the market of articles containing the four phthalates in a concentration equal to or above 0.1% by weight individually or in any combination in any plasticised material is set in a revised entry 51 of Annex XVII to the REACH Regulation.